marklogic/flux/docs/import/import-files/selecting-files.md

 In most cases, NT must use your AWS credentials to access an S3 bucket.
 NT uses the AWS SDK to fetch credentials from [locations supported by the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-short-term.html).
-To enable this, To enable this, include the `--s3AddCredentials` option:
+To enable this, include the `--s3AddCredentials` option:

 ```
-import_files --path "s3a://my-bucket/some/path" --s3AddCredentials
+./bin/nt import_files --path "s3a://my-bucket/some/path" --s3AddCredentials
 ```

 ## Ignoring child directories